Closing costs you should expect

 • Escrow Account

-At closing, these taxes are usually paid (Click here for details)
+At closing, the following taxes are usually collected (Click here for details)

 • Property Taxes